James Ranch Artisan CheeseEight-Month Dairy and Cheesemaking Apprenticeship in Durango, Colorado

-Housing: The apprentice will share a beautiful two-bedroom apartment on the ranch, located above the ranch store and cheese room, with Claire Persichetti, the James Ranch herd manager.
+Housing: The apprentice will share a beautiful two-bedroom apartment on the ranch, located above the cheese room,.
 He or she is expected to maintain a clean space.
-All utilities are included in housing at no additional cost to the apprentice, though the apprentice is expected to be conscientious about energy use.
+All utilities and rent are included in housing at no additional cost to the apprentice, though the apprentice is expected to be conscientious about energy use.

 Time off: One day off per week provides a healthy break for the apprentice.
-There may be times when a day off is not possible, but other times (especially in the fall) when two days off per week might make more sense.
+We are working toward a regular two days off but there may be times when a day off is not possible, but other times (especially in the fall) when two days off per week is easier to accomplish.
 The work pattern follows that of nature; when everything is busy and producing and growing, farmers do the same.
 When nature begins to slow down, there is a natural decline in activity.
 Some apprentices save up days off so they can take several consecutive days to go visit family or attend a class or workshop, when the ranch/dairy schedule can accommodate this time away.

 Visitors: Durango has a large tourist draw.
 As a temporary resident, the apprentice may experience that draw through requests for visits from friends and family.
 The apprentice may also want to express their enthusiasm for the program by inviting friends and family to visit.
 We ask that the apprentice use wisdom and judgment to balance the apprenticeship demands with time available for guests.
 Apprentices will be asked to discuss visitors in advance with Dan and Becca.

-Food: Apprentices will be responsible for taking care of their own food budget, but the James Ranch will make some contributions of meat, cheese, milk, eggs, and some veggies that are produced on the ranch.
+Food: Apprentices will be responsible for taking care of their own food budget, but the James Ranch will make some contributions of meat, cheese, milk, and eggs that are produced on the ranch.

 Pets: It will not be possible for apprentices to have any pets with them during the apprenticeship.
-Apprentice housing is directly above the ranch store and cheese room, and it needs to be maintained as a place where the public feels welcome and safe.
+Apprentice housing is directly above the cheese room and very near the market and grill, and it needs to be maintained as a place where the public feels welcome and safe.

-All the fun stuff: No smoking or drugs on the ranch.
+All the fun stuff (what is your policy on recreational drugs, alcohol, smoking, partying, bringing guns, on site etc): No smoking or drugs on the ranch.
 James Ranch is a completely non-smoking environment.
 No partying in the apprentice housing.

 Health Insurance: The ranching lifestyle has inherent dangers.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
-The ranch carries Workman’s Compensation to cover injuries incurred on the job.
+James Ranch Artisan Cheese carries Workman’s Compensation to cover injuries incurred on the job.
 But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.

 Personal Vehicle: There are no instances (or very few) when the apprentice would be required to use his/her own vehicle around the ranch.
 In order to run personal errands and travel on days off, however, the apprentice will need the flexibility of his or her own vehicle.